devmailar/devmailar/README.md

 - 🌱 I’m currently working as a full-stack web developer at a web3 startup. <b>React, Svelte, Typescript, Nest.js, Tailwind CSS</b>

-- ⚡ In total +2 years of experience working as full-stack developer.
+- ⚡ In total +2 years of experience working as a full-stack developer.

 - 📫 How to reach me [Linkedin](https://www.linkedin.com/in/koivunenleo/)